finnbuck/finnbuck/README.md

 - 👋 Hi, I’m @finnbuck
-- 👀 I’m interested in discrete mathematics and math applications in computer science.
+- 👀 I’m interested in math, philosophy and history and the intersection of all these.
 - 🌱 I’m currently learning more advanced git commands in the Pro Git manual.

 <!---